One workspace for canvas, browser, code, and review.

 Keep every view of the task in one builder.

-Visual, runtime, source, data, and review stay connected to the same worktree.
+Visual, runtime, source, and review stay connected to the same worktree.